facebookexperimental/MIRAI/README.md

 At this stage your code will be better documented and more readable.
 Perhaps you'll also have found and fixed a few bugs.

-Set the verbosity level of output from MIRAI by setting the environment variable `MIRAI_LOG` to one of `info`, `warn`, `debug`, or `trace`.

-You can also use the environment variable `MIRAI_FLAGS` to provide options to MIRAI.
+You can use the environment variable `MIRAI_FLAGS` to provide command line options to MIRAI.
 The value is a string which can contain any of the following flags:

 - `--test_only`: instructs MIRAI to analyze only test methods in your crate.
 You must also provide the `--tests` option to the `cargo build` command to include those tests actually into your build.